 Stay-put policies are recommended by fire brigades for purpose-built blocks designed to contain fires.
 If the fire is not in your home, but in another part of the building, you will be safer staying in your home unless the heat or smoke is affecting you.
 Homes with a stay-put policy are designed to hold back flames and smoke for up to 30 minutes.

 If there is a fire or smoke in your home, get everyone out and leave the building as calmly as possible, closing the door behind you and not using the lift.
 Once you’re outside, call 999.

 If your home operates an evacuation policy, you should leave the building in the event of a fire no matter which part of the building it is in.
 Go to a place outside, which is away from the building, and dial 999.

 Check your fire action notice for details of which policy is used in your home.

 Talk to us

-Our housing teams are here to help you, so please let your housing officer or property management officer know if:
+Our housing teams are here to help you, so please log into My Account and let your housing officer or property management officer know if: